itsmattking/converge.js/README.md

 		transition: transform .3s ease-in-out;
 	}

+## Browser support

-## Running in unsupported browsers or applying to non-transitioned elements
+### Running in browsers with transition support, or applying to non-transitioned elements

 Converge.js will gracefully handle running in browsers without CSS transition support, as well as running on elements that have no transitions defined, by altering the requested class names and running the callbacks as normal.
 Timing defined with `stagger` and `delay` will also be respected when in unsupported/non-transitioned situations.

+### IE 7 support

+IE 7 does not support `querySelectorAll` which is what converge.js uses when passed a selector string to the `.on` method.
+If you care about IE 7 support, pass a selection of elements instead of a selector string, for example with jQuery:

+	converge.on($('.box'))

 ## Demo

 Files in `demo/` show some ways to use converge.js.
 You can also change into the `demo/` directory and